kellimargaret/2015.08.26.Library/README.md

 5. In order to get into the web directory, run $ cd web
 6. In order to start a PHP server, run $ php -S localhost:8000
 7. Direct browser to localhost:8000
-8. Keep track of those stylists!
+8. Keep track of those books!

 ## Technologies Used